 Preparing to Leave

-• Record evidence of physical abuse, like pictures of injuries.
+- Record evidence of any abuse you experienced.
+This could include pictures of injuries you received or threatening messages.
 If possible, keep a journal of violent incidents, noting dates, events, and any threats made.
 Store your journal in a safe place.

-• Establish where you can go to get help.
+- Establish where you can go to get help.
 If you’re comfortable doing so, tell someone trusted about what’s happening.
+They can help you with safety planning or finding resources that support survivors.

-• Try to set money aside or ask trusted friends or family members to hold money for you somewhere an abusive partner can’t reach it.
+- Try to set money aside or ask trusted friends or family members to hold money for you somewhere an abusive partner can’t reach it.
+Financial abuse is very common and creates many issues for someone preparing to leave.

 Answers shouldn’t be hard to find.